milanimcgraw/Microsoft-Azure-RAG-Database-Agent/README.md

 This project is released under MIT license.

 > ## 📌 Credits
-> 📦  This project builds on concepts and starter code introduced in the [Building Your Own Database Agent](https://learn.deeplearning.ai/courses/building-your-own-database-agent) Adrian Gonzalez Sanchez (Data & AI Specialist at Microsoft), offered through [DeepLearning.AI](https://www.deeplearning.ai/short-courses/).
+> 📦  This project builds on concepts and starter code introduced in the [Building Your Own Database Agent](https://learn.deeplearning.ai/courses/building-your-own-database-agent) taught by Adrian Gonzalez Sanchez (Data & AI Specialist at Microsoft), offered through [DeepLearning.AI](https://www.deeplearning.ai/short-courses/).
 While the original instructional materials provided foundational examples, this implementation has been customized and extended.